core-wg/oscore/draft-ietf-core-object-security.md

 6. If the message verifies, update the Recipient Replay Window, as described in {{replay-protection-section}}.

 7. Restore the unprotected response by adding any decrypted options or payload from the plaintext.
-Any duplicate options ({{coap-headers-and-options}}) are overwritten.
+Any 'd' options ({{coap-headers-and-options}}) are overwritten.
 The Object-Security option is removed.